gitbito/AI-Automation/documentation/create_overview_doc/README.md

 - **Comprehensive Documentation**: Generates detailed markdown files for each module and compiles them into an overarching High_Level_Doc, complete with visual flow maps.

-- **Documentation Metrics Logging**: Records the token usage of the bito command, converting word counts to token counts for accurate usage metrics.
+- **Documentation Metrics Logging**: Records session duration, the token usage of the bito command, converting word counts to token counts for accurate usage metrics.
 Data is logged in bito_usage_log.txt.

 - **Required Tool and File Verification**: Checks for the presence of necessary tools ("bito", "mmdc") and prompt files before starting the documentation process.